Review of Neutral Naturalness: Neutral Natural Quirks

-In addition to decays into SM vectors, the quirks or squirks have a significant branching fraction into hidden gluons.
-Thus, heavy quirks can produce showers of glueballs~\cite{Lichtenstein:2018kno,Curtin:2022tou}.
-Some fraction of these glueballs, the $0^{++}$ states, have displaced decays back into the SM, leading to striking signatures at current and upcoming colliders~\cite{Chacko:2015fbc}.
-The quirky nature of excited state de-excitation can also play a significant role in determining the lifetime of these new states.
-When the top partners are SM singlets or only carry $SU(2)_L$ charge the slow de-excitation can lead to displaced signals, as demonstrated in~\cite{Cheng:2018gvu} for some tripled-top models.
+The precise nature of the quirks can also play a significant role in determining bound state lifetimes.
+When the top partners are SM singlets or only carry SU(2$)_L$ charge the slow de-excitation can lead to displaced signals, as demonstrated in~\cite{Cheng:2018gvu} for some tripled-top models.
 While the quirk scenario is more general than neutral naturalness, these models point to a particularly motivated region of quirky models.
-As such, they serve as motivation for developing quirk collider searches~\cite{Farina:2017cts,Knapen:2017kly,Li:2019wce,Li:2020aoq}.
+As such, they serve as motivation for developing quirk collider searches~\cite{Farina:2017cts,Knapen:2017kly,Li:2019wce,Li:2020aoq,Curtin:2025ksm}.
+This includes recent work that has considered quirks with lower confinement scales which can lead to interesting signals at LHC far detectors~\cite{Li:2023jrt}, FASER~\cite{Li:2021tsy,Feng:2024zgp}, or the Forward Physics Facility~\cite{MammenAbraham:2024gun,FPFWorkingGroups:2025rsc}.